dancromartie/htcomments/README.md

 ## Usage

 ```

-usage: htcomments [-h] [-l] [-t T]
+usage: htcomments [-h] [-c] [-l] [-o] [-t T] [-v]

 optional arguments:
   -h, --help  show this help message and exit
+  -c          count by tag
   -l          list registered tags and explanations
+  -o          open results in pager
   -t T        tag to search. pound sign optional
+  -v          validate tags in codebase
 ```

 Put the htcomments executable on your path.
 Execute it inside of a git repo.

-'htcomments -t htRevenue' would show you code snippets where you have tagged 'htRevenue' in your codebase.
-Presumably you tagged this because it shows up in many parts of your codebase and there is somebody who cares about finding it easily.
+'htcomments -t ht_duplicated_code' would show you code snippets near that tag in your codebase.

-If you are having trouble finding the exact tag name, you could try 'htcomments -l | grep rev', for example.
+If you are having trouble finding the exact tag name, you could try 'htcomments -l | grep dup', for example.